-In figure.
-1, a schematic diagram of the air conditioning compressor inspection test setup is presented.
-A compressor is compressed air with under pressure of 5 bars from the air pump.
-And then submerge into the water transparent glass tank and fix the test compressor at middle position of the glass tank.
-Sequential images are taken by a video webcam (OKER HD model 386).
-A computer with the image processing algorithm was used to record and shows the inspection result in live video.

-Image Processing Algorithm
+Image processing algorithm

-Image sequences acquired from a video camera is in bitmap files and they were processed before the initial image processing to detect leakage by connected component labeling technique and search leakage point by blob analysis technique.
+The image sequences acquired from the video camera are stored in bitmap files; these files are processed before the initial image processing using connected component labelling and blob analysis to detect leakage and identify the leakage point, respectively.

+Connected-Component Labelling

-3.1 Connected Component Labeling Technique Connected component labeling is image processing technique used to detect connected region in binary digital images [4,5].
-Connectivity is determined by the medium; image graphs, for example, can be 4-connected or 8-connected [2].
+Connected-component labelling is an image processing technique that is used to detect a connected region in binary digital images [4,5].
+Connectivity is determined by the medium; image graphs, for example, can be four-connected or eight-connected [2].

-3.2 Blob Analysis Technique
+Blob Analysis Technique

-Blob analysis is image processing technique used to detect blobs in images and make selected measurements of those blobs shown in Fig. 2.
-Center of mass (or center

-of gravity or centroid) of a blob (xc, yc) is calculated as
+Blob analysis is an image processing technique used to detect and measure blobs in images, as shown in Fig. 2.
+The centre of mass (or centre of gravity/centroid) of a blob (xc, yc) is calculated by

-N N 1 1

-xc = ∑xi , yc = ∑yi
+xc=1Ni-1Nxi, yc=1Ni-1Nyi

-i−1 N i−1 (1) N
+(1)

-where N is the number of pixels in the BLOB and xi and yi are the x and y coordinates of the N pixels, respectively.
+where N is the number of pixels in the blob and xi and yi are the x and y coordinates of the N pixels, respectively.

-Bounding box of a blob is the minimum rectangle which contains the blob.
-It is defined by going through all pixels for a blob and finding the four pixels with the minimum x-value, maximum x-value, minimum y-value and maximum y-value, respectively.
-From these values the width of the bounding box is given as xmax – xmin and the height as ymax – ymin.
-A bounding box can be used as region of interest.
-Center of the bounding box
+The bounding box of a blob is the minimum rectangle that contains the blob; it is defined by going through all pixels for a blob and finding the four pixels with the minimum x-value, maximum x-value, minimum y-value, and maximum y-value, respectively.
+From these values, the width of the bounding box is given as xmax – xmin and the height as ymax – ymin.
+A bounding box can be used as the region of interest.
+The centre of the bounding box is calculated as

-Insert Figure 2 here

-Generally, the propose algorithm can be summarized as follows:
+In general, the proposed algorithm can be summarized as follows:

-Initialize the threshold for white detection and number of initial frame.
+Initialize the threshold for white pixel detection and number of initial frames.

-Color images are acquired from a video camera converted to binary images to separate interest objects from a background.
-Binary images are filtered a noise by a median filter.
+Colour images acquired from a video camera are converted to binary images to separate the interest objects from the background.
+Binary images are filtered for noise using a median filter.

-Use connected component labeling technique (8connectivity) to detect a group of white pixels which is air bubbles of interest, we implement the two-pass algorithm iterates through binary data in an image.
-Use blob analysis technique to detect blobs in an image, we will get a centroid of blob and value of bounding box.
+The connected component labelling technique (8-connectivity) is used to detect a group of white pixels that are the air bubbles of interest.
+We implement the two-pass algorithm that iterates through binary data in an image.

+Blob analysis is used to detect blobs in the image, and a centroid of blob and value of bounding box are obtained.

-Compare yc of a blob with previous frame and make a marker at this blob if yc has a value greater than a previous frame.
+Compare the yc of the blob with the previous frame and add a marker at this blob if yc has a value greater than the previous frame.
 Display the result.

 Check for the end frame.